Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I need you to make a definitive decision.

+definitive.
 Can you define that?

 Bit of fun.

-it would be really good if you just fucked off down.
+So yeah, you can tell the cop was like it would be really good if you just fucked off down.

+I would love it.
 I would love to not have to deal with you anymore.

 Anyway, he ended up going back to the station where he blew 0.181, approximately four times the legal limit.

-In the end, he was fined $600, Australian, and sentenced to four months of community service
+In the end, he was fined $600, Australian, and sentenced to four months of community service.

 and was disqualified for driving for three years.